DanielGilchrist/shrimp/README.md

 3. `crystal run src/shrimp_sdl.cr --release -- --rom="/path/to/rom"`

 #### Terminal
 The display can also be rendered in the terminal.
-Press `q` or `Ctrl-C` to quit.
 1. `shards install`
 2. `crystal run src/shrimp_tui.cr --release -- --rom="/path/to/rom"`